Introducing zkSync: the missing link to mass adoption of Ethereum

 This led to our decision to create Zinc: a safe, simple and efficient programming framework and VM-based runtime-environment, designed specifically for ZKP-based smart contracts.

 The key design priorities of SyncVM are safety and developer-friendliness.
 The programming language for defining contracts, closely follows a simplified Rust syntax, with smart-contract programming elements borrowed from Solidity and Libra’s Move.
 It does not require developers to deeply understand the specifics of the ZKP domain to write efficient and secure programs.
 In fact, Zinc can be learned in one day by developers with a background in Rust, Solidity, C++ or similar programming languages.

 Consider a part of program written in Rust for the Bellman framework (ZEXE has a similar API) and the same piece in Zinc:

 Zinc v0.1 will be released in January 2020.

-The devnet for ZK Sync v0.1 is live.
+The testnet for ZK Sync v0.1 is live.
 The scope of this version is limited to ETH and ERC20 token transfers in a single-operator setting.